|

 itself from seiein, meaning "to shake."

-SINBAD: Variant
+SINBAD:

-of Persian Sindbad, legend name of a
+Original form of Persian Sinbad, legend name of a

-sailor who had numerous fantastic adventures, possibly derived from Sanskrit Siddhapati,
+sailor who had numerous fantastic adventures, possibly derived from Sanskrit

-meaning "lord of sages."
+Siddhapati, meaning "lord of sages."

 SKIPPER: From